Basics

 • We use PPG to protect against clostridial growth (tetanus and gangrene) while the wound or surgical site is healing.

 • When discussing penicillin with the client we must be clear.
-Many of our clients use the slow release, long acting penicillin Benzathine (150,000 U/ml) in their horses.
+Many of our clients use the slow release, long acting penicillin benzathine (150,000 U/ml) in their horses.
 This drug is not effective in the horse as it is not possible to administer it in high enough volume

 The Pharmacy: